-Real-Time Applicable Index Price is the real-time index price above for the Subregion applicable to the location of the surplus Participant, applicable to the day and hour of the energy delivery (assuming the surplus and deficient Participants are in the same Subregion; if not, see Section 4.8); And Block of Energy means a transactable amount of MWs having a set number of hours corresponding to either the Light Load Hours or Heavy Load Hours where the MW amount is the same in all hours and equal to the maximum amount of the Holdback Requirement.
-The Make Whole Adjustment can mathematically result in a negative value which might be interpeted to mean that the surplus Participant would be making a payment to the deficient Participant.
+Real-Time Applicable Index Price is the real-time index price above for the Subregion applicable to the location of the surplus Participant, applicable to the day and hour of the energy delivery (assuming the surplus and deficient Participants are in the same Subregion; if not, see Section 4.8); And block of energy means aproduct having a set number of hours corresponding to either the Light Load Hours (LLH) or Heavy Load Hours (HLH) where the MW amount is the same in all hours and equal to the maximum amount of the Holdback Requirement.
+The Make Whole Adjustment is the maximum of the restult of the formula and zero.
 The Make Whole Adjustment is intended to ensure the surplus Participant is made whole for lost opportunity cost so in the event the result of the calculation is less than or equal to zero there will be no Make Whole Adjustment.
 The Make Whole Adjustment will be calculated for each day on a regular cadence.
 4.6.
 Allocation of Holdback Settlement to Multiple Participants Any Participant having a Holdback Requirement that is allocated to multiple deficient Participants shall have their Possible Block Sale Revenue calculated based on the MW amount in the hour with their largest Holdback Requirement.
 To determine how much of the holdback MW used to derive the Possible Block Sale Revenue is attributable to each deficient Participant receiving an allocation of the Holdback Requirement the following methodology will be utilized. - 1.
 Each deficient Participant's maximum allocation of the Holdback Requirement will be organized into tranches where the portion of the total Make Whole Adjustment attributable to each tranche is separately calculated and allocated to the Participants claiming the Holdback Requirement MW in each tranche. - 2.
 A deficient Participant's portion of the Make Whole Adjustment attributable to the MW in each tranche will be allocated based on the following: - a.
 On hours where there is a Holdback Requirement those Participants receiving the allocation will be responsible for the settlement associated with that holdback MW amount. - b.
 On hours where there is no Holdback Requirement the settlement associated with the MW amount used to calculated the Possible Block Sale